CrashDummy/CollectionScraper/README.md

 ## Usage Notes
 1. Update variable "driverpath" to the directory where the chromedriver is installed on your system
 2. Set headless=True meaning the chromedriver will run in the background, set to False if you wish to see selemium in action.
-3. Wait 10 minutes (yes it does take a long time).
+3. Run the fftcg.py script, get a coffee or tea (it usually takes 10mins).